Born: March 13, 1992

 That's just one of the lessons he's learned in his life as an actor.

 George was born in London, England to costume designer Kim and stage manager Paul MacKay.
-When Peter was just 5, he put on a production of Peter the Wolf.
-George produced, directed and starred in the play, while the cast consisted of his friends.
+When George was just five, he put on a production of Peter the Wolf.
+He produced, directed and starred in the play, while the cast consisted of his friends.

 When George was 10 he was spotted by an acting scout.
 This led to him being cast in 2003's Peter Pan.

-At age 13 George MacKay was cast in 2006's The Thief Lord, which helped to propel him further into the world of screen acting.
+At age 13 he was cast in 2006's The Thief Lord, which helped to propel him further into the world of screen acting.

 George played Eddie in the 2013 feature film How I Live Now.
 He fell in love with co-star Saoirse Ronan during filming.
 The two play lovers in the film, and their performances garnered both actors critical praise.
 The two have since gone their separate ways.